Send money to Philippines

 If you’re wanting to send money to the Philippines from Australia, then you’ve come to the right place.
-Whether you’re transferring money between business, buying a house, sending money to loved ones or migrating there, then an international money transfer is the way to do it.
+Whether you’re moving money between businesses, buying a house, sending money to loved ones, or migrating to the Philippines, an international money transfer is what you need.

 |a) need to transfer money to pay for your wedding reception?||x|

-|b) have a business in Philippines?||x|
+|b) have a business in the Philippines?||x|

 |c) need to convert dollars to pesos to holiday in the Philippines?||x|

 If you’ve answered yes to a, b or d, then making an IMT is what you need to do.
 But if you’re the lucky person who has a ‘destination wedding’ in Boracay in the Philippines and answered yes to both a and c, then we advise you to also visit Mozo’s Travel Money section for tips on converting Aussie dollars to pesos before touchdown.

 How do I actually transfer money to the Philippines?

 You can convert Australian dollars to Pesos and transfer them to anywhere in the Philippines.
 Make sure you have your recipient's bank ID numbers and their account details handy for a super smooth transfer.
 The next step is deciding if you’ll use a bank or foreign exchange (FX) specialist.
 Read on for a list of their pros and cons.